ZofiaJanczuk/to-do-list/README.md

 # to-do-list
-I've created a to-do list, that can help with daily tasks. :)
+I've created a to-do list that can help managing your daily tasks :)

 ## DEMO
+Take a look!

 https://zofiajanczuk.github.io/to-do-list/

+## Appearance
 ![page appearance](images/to-do-list.png)

 ## How to use